Fight for the lives of your children, your family and friends!

 «For a woman whose young daughter had an unclean spirit heard about Him, and she came and fell at His feet» (Мark, 7:25).

-This woman came to Jesus not for her own sake, but for the sake of her daughter who had an unclean spirit.
+This woman came to Jesus not for her own sake but for the sake of her daughter, who had an unclean spirit.
 Here we see a mother’s heart full of love.
-Mother cared for her daughter.
+The mother cared for her daughter.
 We must respect and honour our mothers, because they love us, fight for us and for our lives, nurture us, encourage us, help us and protect us.
 This woman came to Jesus at a very difficult time in her life.
-She knew how to ask Jesus; she knew that she cannot stop until she sees changes in the life of her daughter.You know that in the history of revivals the key role was played by praying women, because God had given them the burden of prayer for the lives other people.
+She knew how to ask Jesus; she knew that she cannot stop until she sees changes in the life of her daughter.You know that in the history of revivals the key role was played by praying women, because God had given them the burden of prayer for the lives of other people.
 Women know how to carry things that distress them and bear them before God.
 That is why prayer is one of the purposes of mothers.
 Mother’s prayers are so powerful!
 Mother’s prayer reaches the goal!
 Mother’s prayer brings freedom to her children!
 So if you are a mother, God expects unceasing prayers from you, until the necessary answer comes.
 Do not stop praying for your children.
 Children need your prayers, and other people need your prayers.God’s call to you today is to be protectors of life!
 Fight for the lives of your children, your family and friends!
-Do not let the enemy to carry out his evil plans.
-Pray for people you care about and you will see God showing His mercy in their lives.Have a wonderful day!We will continue tomorrow.Pastor Rufus Ajiboye
+Do not let the enemy carry out his evil plans.
+Pray for people you care about and you will see God showing His mercy in their lives.Have a wonderful day!We will continue tomorrow.Pastor Rufus Ajiboy

 Similar Posts